Thomas-Piroddi/budget_app/README.md

 Post test: I was happy with all the tests ran.
 All 9 worked as intended and provided me with the results I needed to observe the program running smoothly.
 The user input tests were the most simple as they just required a simple loop.
 The operational info tests were a little more complicated as creating the file and having it accessible by ARGV took some time although the testing proved that it was working as intended.
 The final round of testing on the budget history was fair, with the tests showing that the JSON file was accessible and running well with the program.
 The test showed that it could facilitate the recording of new data entries along with recovering pre-existing data entries.

-Utilise developer tools to automate the building and testing of the application by:
-- writing a script which runs the tests
-- writing a script which turns the application into an executable; OR
-- packaging the application for use as a module or dependency

-Design TWO tests which check that the application is running as expected.

-Each test should:
-- cover a different feature of the application
-- state what is being tested
-- provide at least TWO test cases and the expected results for each test case

 ### Executable
 ## Writing an executable/test running script